Inside-out sweet potatoes are, quite simply, the best thing to happen to Thanksgiving since sweet potato casserole.

 - 1 tablespoon orange juice

-- 1 tablespoon sherry or bourbon, or if kids will be partaking, vanilla extract
+- 1 tablespoon bourbon, sherry, or vanilla extract

 - 8 large or jumbo marshmallows

 - Canola oil, for frying (1 1/2 cups)

-- 4. Combine the mashed sweet potatoes with the butter, brown sugar, cinnamon, nutmeg, cloves, baking powder, flour, orange juice, and sherry, bourbon, or vanilla extract.
+- 3. Combine the mashed sweet potatoes with the butter, brown sugar, cinnamon, nutmeg, cloves, baking powder, flour, orange juice, and bourbon, sherry, or vanilla extract.

-- 5. Working with your hands, encase each marshmallow in some of the sweet potato mixture, forming a ball.
-If the sweet potato mixture seems too soft to hold its shape, stir in some of the crumbs to thicken it.
-(You can cover and refrigerate the sweet potato-smothered marshmallows for up to several hours.)
+- 5. Working with your hands, smother each marshmallow with some of the sweet potato mixture, forming a ball.
+If the sweet potato mixture seems too soft to hold its shape, stir in some of the cornflake crumbs to thicken it.
+(You can cover and refrigerate the sweet potato-smothered marshmallows for up to 24 hours.)
 Dip each ball in the egg and then roll it in the crumbs.
 Refrigerate just until the oil is hot.

-- 6. Lower the oven temperature to 200°F (93°C).
-In a 2-quart saucepan, heat the oil over medium-high heat until it registers 375°F (190°C) on a deep-fry or candy or instant-read thermometer.
-Place a wire rack over newspaper or paper towels.
+- 6. Heat the oil in a 2-quart saucepan over medium-high heat until it registers 375°F (190°C) on a deep-fry or candy or instant-read thermometer.
+Place a wire rack over a rimmed baking sheet.
+Preheat the oven to 200°F (93°C).

 - 7. Fry the inside-out sweet potatoes a couple at a time, turning as needed, until lightly browned on all sides, 3 to 4 minutes total.
 Use a slotted spoon to transfer them to the wire rack and transfer the entire baking sheet and wire rack to the oven to keep the inside-out sweet potatoes warm while you’re frying the rest.
 Serve warm.